slint-ui/slint/api/cpp/docs/generated_code.md

 ## Global Singletons

-You can declare [globally available singletons](../slint/globals.html) in your `.slint` files.
+You can declare <a href="../slint/src/reference/globals.html">globally available singletons</a> in your `.slint` files.
 If exported, these singletons are available via the `global()` getter function on the generated C++ class.
 Each global singleton maps to a class iwith getter/setter functions for properties and callbacks,